rirel/pam_shim/README.md

 # pam_shim
-pam_shim is a PAM module created to act as a shim enabling sustained access to an UNIX-based computer, even in the event of a password change.
+A PAM module created to act as a shim enabling sustained access to an UNIX-based computer, even in the event of a password change.

 **DISCLAIMER**